 John's vision of the throne room in Heaven.
 The vivid descriptions paint a picture of divine majesty and power, with elements like the rainbow, thunder, and lightning evoking a sense of awe and reverence.

-The 24 elders, adorned with crowns and white garments, represent the redeemed people of God, likely symbolizing both the twelve tribes of Israel and the twelve apostles of Jesus Christ.
+The 24 elders, adorned with crowns and white garments, represent the redeemed people of God, likely symbolising both the twelve tribes of Israel and the twelve apostles of Jesus Christ.
 Their possession of golden harps and vials of odours suggests worship and intercession on behalf of humanity.

 The four living creatures, with their distinctive forms—lion, calf, face of a man, and eagle—each with six wings and eyes all around them, are often interpreted as representing various aspects of creation and divine attributes.

-The opening of the first seal in the Book of Revelation unveils a white horse, symbolizing conquest or victory.
+The opening of the first seal in the Book of Revelation unveils a white horse, symbolising conquest or victory.
 The rider of this horse is often interpreted as representing various things, such as the spread of the gospel, the advance of conquest or conquest itself.

 The imagery of the white horse, bow, and crown suggests a figure of power and authority, potentially bringing about significant changes or events in the world.
 The idea of conquest can encompass various forms, including military conquest, ideological dominance, or spiritual triumph.